 - Specific pre-major courses for declared major

 Select the “request a major change” link on the right side of your Degree Planning and Registration page in myUKGPS.
 Students are only allowed to change their major during certain parts of the semester.
+Minors may be added at any time.
 Contact your advisor for additional information.

 All CI majors require the completion of an internship except for the communication major.
 Communication majors do have the option to intern if they wish.
 Contact your faculty advisor or major department for internship questions.